Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # run the program
 fastqc Sample_*/*_R1_* Sample_*/*_R2_* -o fastqc_raw-reads
 ls fastqc_raw-reads
-# the resulting folder should contain a zipped archive and an html file
+# the resulting folder should contain a zipped archive and an html file, we can ignore the zipped archive which is redundant.
 ```

 * Transfer resulting HTML files to computer using filezilla or with the commandline on OSX/Linux.